Today’s guest post comes from Bill Glazer, author of the best-selling book, ‘Outrageous Advertising That’s Outrageously Effective‘:

 It grabs your attention and makes you watch it for some period of time.
 It ALSO has another big benefit.
 It makes the product that is being sold much more believable and credible because if a big star is endorsing it… it must be good!

-And you don’t have to have millions of dollars in your ad budget to use celebrity.
-Often you can think of very low cost ways to use celebrity locally.
+And you don’t have to have millions of dollars in your ad budget to use a celebrity.
+Often you can think of very low-cost ways to use celebrities locally.
 For example, when I was operating my menswear stores in Baltimore, I’d use local ‘retired’ athletes who played for the Orioles or Ravens to endorse my stores in TV and print.